iqomp/watcher/README.md

 Above script will run `php index.php start` on the first run, and watch for file changes in current directory while ignoring directory `runtime` and `cache` relative to current directory.
-When file changes found, the previous script process is killed and new process is executed.
+When file changes found, the previous script process get killed and new process is executed.